canjs/canjs/docs/can-guides/introduction/technical.md

  - Fall-through caching, request caching, and combining requests behaviors as described in the following sections.

-Parameter awareness is provided by [can-set].
-Read more about the magic of `can-set` in its [can-set API docs].
+Parameter awareness is provided by [can-query-logic].
+Read more about the magic of `can-query-logic` in its [can-query-logic API docs].

 ### Caching and minimal data requests